Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 # Sengoku 2 (戦国伝承2) Red Blood hack for AES/MVS and NGCD

-The project proposes a multi-OS, highly reusable workflow to uncensor Sengoku 2 on Neo Geo as well as IPS patches for all know versions of the game.
+The project proposes a multi-OS, highly reusable workflow to uncensor Sengoku 2 on Neo Geo as well as ready-to-use IPS patches for all know versions of the game.
 This hack has only one purpose: turn the blood red.
 Nothing else.

 You can consider the romhack as finished from release 1.16.
 Further release, if any, will just deal with improving workflow and documentation, not the game itself.